 Prior to Gagarin's flight, Baikonur was host to the worst launch pad failure in history, known informally as the Nedelin Catastrophe after a high-ranking Soviet official who was killed in the disaster.
 It happened when an R-16 missile detonated on the pad due to various factors (including skipped safety checks and a rushed launch schedule) and killed an estimated 150 people on Oct.
 24, 1960.
 The incident was kept secret for decades, even from the families of disaster victims.

 Baikonur was the site for all major Soviet launches, and remains so for most Russian launches today.
 Some of its notable early missions include the first spacecraft to go close to the moon (Luna 1, 1959); the first flight of a female in space (Valentina Tereshkova, 1963); the first flight to carry two people (Voskhod 1, 1964) and the first crewed launch to a space station (Soyuz 11, 1971).
-Baikonur also was the launch site for two fatal missions; Soyuz 11's three cosmonauts died during re-entry, and the parachute failed to deploy during the Soyuz 1 spacecraft re-entry in 1967, killing the single cosmonaut on board.
+Baikonur also was the launch site for two fatal missions; Soyuz 11's three cosmonauts (Georgy Dobrovolsky, Vladislav Volkov and Viktor Patsayev) died during re-entry, and the parachute failed to deploy during the first re-entry of the Soyuz spacecraft (Soyuz 1) in 1967, killing Vladimir Komarov, the single cosmonaut on board.

 On July 3, 1969, the Soviets made a test attempt to launch a heavy rocket — capable of sending humans to the moon — known as the N-1.
 At the time, NASA was only three weeks away from making the first moon landing.
 A rocket failure caused part of the N-1's fuel to detonate, heavily damaging the launch pad and surrounding area.
 No fatalities were reported in the incident, Zak says, which was kept secret for some time.
 The N-1 program underwent four test launches between 1969 and 1972, all of which ended in failure.